SomaLogic/SomaDataIO/tests/testthat/_snaps/diffAdats.md

     Output
       == Checking ADAT attributes & characteristics ==================================
     Message
-      * Attribute names are identical       v
+      > Attribute names are identical       v
-      * Attributes are identical            x
+      > Attributes are identical            x
-      * ADAT dimensions are identical       x
+      > ADAT dimensions are identical       x
-      *   ADATs have same # of rows         v
+      >   ADATs have same # of rows         v
-      *   ADATs have same # of columns      x
+      >   ADATs have same # of columns      x
-      *   ADATs have same # of features     v
+      >   ADATs have same # of features     v
-      *   ADATs have same # of meta data    x
+      >   ADATs have same # of meta data    x
-      * ADAT row names are identical        v
+      > ADAT row names are identical        v
-      * ADATs contain identical Features    v
+      > ADATs contain identical Features    v
-      * ADATs contain same Meta Fields      x
+      > ADATs contain same Meta Fields      x
     Output
       Meta data in 'adat' but not 'adat[, -3L]':
                   Subarray

     Message
-      v Continuing on the '*INTERSECT*' of ADAT columns Output
+      v Continuing on the "*INTERSECT*" of ADAT columns Output
       -- Checking the data matrix ----------------------------------------------------
     Message
-      * All Clinical data is identical      v
+      > All Clinical data is identical      v
-      * All Feature data is identical       v
+      > All Feature data is identical       v
     Output
       ================================================================================